 Buyer Beware: Some steps to help you find a cheap used car

-In a photo from Oct.
-22, 2016, a 2010 Ford Fusion is parked in Saline, Mich.
+To continue reading up to 10 premium articles, you must register , or sign up and take advantage of this exclusive offer: In a photo from Oct.
+22, 2016 in Saline, Mich., Associated Press Auto Writer Tom Krisher cleans a wheel on a 2010 Ford Fusion that was purchased by Casey Smith, rear, after an extensive search for a used car.
 When shopping for a low-priced used car, three things will become evident: Some people want to swindle you.

 Add your comments below